gradio-app/gradio/testing-guidelines/ci.md

 #### pull request changesets

-Each pull request must include a 'changeset', this is a simple markdown file that states what _type_ of change it is, what version bump is required for each affected package, and a description of that change.
+Each pull request must include a changeset file.
+This is a simple markdown file that states what _type_ of change it is, what (if any) version bump is required for each affected package, and a description of that change.

-Change types are purely semantic and we only use them to organise the changelog, these 'types' are related to bump types but they are not the same.
+Change types are purely semantic and we only use them to organise the changelog.
+These "types" are related to bump types but they are not the same.
 They can be one of the following:

 - `fix` - we fixed a thing.
 - `feature` - we added a new capability.